 In the competitive landscape of today’s job market, acing a job interview is crucial for landing your dream position.
-As a psychotherapist and hypnotherapist, my ambition is to work with my clients to initiate change.
+As a psychotherapist and hypnotherapist, I aim to work with my clients to initiate change.

-As a hypnotherapy practitioner, I am in a prime position to instigate the motion for that change to take place by working in partnership with my clients to build a solid foundation of trust and rapport.
+As a hypnotherapy practitioner, I am in a prime position to instigate the motion for that change to occur by working in partnership with my clients to build a solid foundation of trust and rapport.

 Hypnotherapy and job interviews

-It is the role of the hypnotherapist to empower the client by helping them to access the power of their own subconscious mind.
+As a hypnotherapist, it is my role to empower the client by helping them to access the power of their own subconscious mind.
 As expected, there is a positive correlation between the level of a client’s self-motivation and their success.

 Every client and every session is unique.
 The hypnotherapist must work accordingly and be sure to not overgeneralise or compartmentalise the client’s situation.
 They must also read the energy in the room and converge to ensure a nurturing environment.
 If this happens, huge life-changing habits can be made or broken in a single session.